 Imbolc falls on February 2nd and is the first cross quarter festival of the year.
 It signals Mercy, the flight of the young Bride in her Faery Swan form, to rescue the Faery Child or Hare.
 Her body is outlined by the contours around the Tor, with her long neck formed by Wearyall Hill.

-The Radiant Child is Lepus the Hare, who is born in the Faery Boat at the winter solstice with the midwifing of the Sisterhood of the Deer, the Pleiades, at Collards Hill.
+The Radiant Child is the constellation of Lepus the Hare, who is born in the Faery Boat at the Winter Solstice with the help of the midwives of the Sisterhood of the Deer, who represent the the Pleiades, at Collards Hill.
 The Faery Swan of the Tor is Cygnus and the Faery Fish or Whale is Cetus, shown on the sea moor to the south of Wearyall Hill.

 The Havens or Faery Harbour, around Street and Walton Hill, is largely made up of the stars of the constellation of Aries.
 It’s only since classical times that Aries has been associated with a Ram.